qvl/ghbackup/readme.md

 Embarrassing simple Github backup tool

-    Usage: ghbackup name directory
+    Usage: ghbackup [flags] directory

+      directory  path to save the repositories to

+      At least one of -account or -secret must be specified.

+      -account string
-      name       github user or organization name to get the repositories from directory  path to save the repositories to
+            Github user or organization name to get repositories from.
+            If not specified, all repositories the authenticated user has access to will be loaded.

-      -auth string
+      -secret string
-            Authentication for Github as <user>:<password>.
+            Authentication secret for Github API.
-            Can also use a personal access token instead of password (https://github.com/settings/tokens).
+            Can use the users password or a personal access token (https://github.com/settings/tokens).
-            Authentication increases rate limiting (https://developer.github.com/v3/#rate-limiting).`
+            Authentication increases rate limiting (https://developer.github.com/v3/#rate-limiting) and enables backup of private repositories.
       -verbose
             print progress information